duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

     9. Monitor training progress on TensorBoard
     10. After the training finished, choose the checkpoint, you want to use for exporting the inference graph
     11. Run the Edge-TPU inference graph export command in the Docker container: (`bash -c launch/inference_graph_edgetpu_export.sh`) while specifying the checkpoint number
+    12. Resume the screen session using `screen -r`, then cycle through all the windows (`Ctrl-a n`) and exit the window (`exit`) which will stop all running processes in the window
-    12. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
+    13. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
 7. Copy the working directory from IDSC Rudolf back to your local computer including all the checkpoints using `scp` (might take a while)

 ### Build: